 Terumo

-Founded in 2007, Sequent Medical, Inc. is a privately-held venture backed medical device company dedicated to the development of innovative catheter-based neurovascular technologies.
-The company has invented and developed the proprietary Microbraid™ technology to create the WEB™ Aneurysm Embolization System, a compelling and versatile new option for the treatment of both ruptured and unruptured aneurysms.
-The WEB has received the CE mark and to date has been used to treat a wide variety of nearly 600 aneurysms in Europe, Latin America and New Zealand.
-The WEB is not available for sale or use in the United States.
+Sequent Medical, Inc. is a medical device company focused on developing catheter-based neurovascular technologies.
+Founded in 2007 and headquartered in Aliso Viejo, California, with operations in Bonn, Germany, the company has created the proprietary Microbraid technology, which is integral to its WEB Aneurysm Embolization System.
+This system provides a versatile option for treating both ruptured and unruptured intracranial aneurysms and has received CE mark approval.
+The WEB device has been successfully used to treat nearly 600 aneurysms across Europe, Latin America, and New Zealand, although it is not available for sale or use in the United States.
+Sequent Medical, Inc. operates as a subsidiary of MicroVention, Inc.

 MicroVention Terumo is a medical device company specializing in catheter-based and minimally-invasive technologies for treating cerebral aneurysms and other neurovascular conditions.
 Founded in 1997 and headquartered in Tustin, California, the company develops a range of products, including delivery and detachment systems, access products, intraluminal devices, occlusion balloons, and flow diverters.
 Its notable technologies include the HydroCoil Embolic System, which utilizes platinum micro-coil technology for endovascular embolization, and the MicroPlex Coil System, designed for various aneurysm morphologies.
 MicroVention Terumo distributes its products through a network of specialty distributors across North America, South America, Europe, Africa, the Middle East, and Asia Pacific.
 The company has been operating as a subsidiary of Terumo Corporation since 2006.